Tell Hassuna: History of archaeological research

 Tell Hassuna was found in 1942 by Fuad Safar, and excavated in 1943 and 1944 by a team from the Iraqi Directorate General of Antiquities led by Seton Lloyd.
 Excavations revealed that there was once an advanced village culture that was spread throughout northern Mesopotamia.

-At Hassuna, six different layers of houses were uncovered, revealing various vessels and pottery that date ~5600-5350 BCE, with each layer becoming more substantial.
+At Hassuna, six different layers of houses were uncovered, revealing various vessels and pottery that date ca. 5600-5350 BCE, with each layer becoming more substantial.
 Similar vessels were found throughout the Middle East, showing that there was an extensive trade network that was present as early as the 6th Millennium BCE.

 Tell Hassuna and its environment

 Tell Hassuna is located approximately 35 km southwest of modern Mosul, along the west bank of the Tigris River.
 It is a small site, roughly 200 × 150 m and about 7 m high.
 Hassuna was one of the earliest cultures in Northern Mesopotamia.
 Before this time, Southern Mesopotamia was considered the cradle of civilization.
-When settlements began forming in the north, such as Hassuna, Jarmo, Samarra, and Tell Halaf, the north became the important region.
+When settlements began forming in the north, such as Hassuna, Jarmo, Samarra, and Tell Halaf, the north became an important region.

 The architecture at Hassuna was built of packed mud, with the width varying from 20 to 50 centimeters.
-The mud-brick technique may perhaps have been developed in Southern Mesopotamia, where mud-bricks were common in the first half of 6th millennium B.C.
+The mud-brick technique may perhaps have been developed in Southern Mesopotamia, where mud-bricks were common in the first half of the 6th millennium B.C.